Yolanda T. Marshall

-Yolanda T. Marshall is a Canadian author of children's books.
+Yolanda T. Marshall is a Canadian author of children's books, often with a Caribbean theme.

 Early life

 Marshall, the oldest of three sisters, was born in Guyana and grew up in Scarborough, Toronto.
 Her family moved to Canada when she was 14.
+Her mother was already in Canada, working and saving to buy a home.
 Her father is a jazz musician.

 Writing

 Marshall's first children's book, Keman’s First Carnival, was published in 2016.
 Her children's books generally center around children partaking in elements of Caribbean culture, such as food and music.
-Her books include:
+She has written more than 20 children's books, including: